shaal/ddev-gitpod/README.md

 # ddev + Gitpod
 ## Set up a full Drupal dev environment in a browser

-This project demonstrates a complete Drupal 9 development environment, utilizing ddev and Gitpod, through your browser.
+This project demonstrates a <strong>complete Drupal 10</strong> (10.0.3) development environment, utilizing ddev and Gitpod, through your browser.

 ## This is a branch from @shaal - creates a blank Drupal site instead of a Unami Demo ##